rhinopotamus/markdown-cv/_includes/service.md

 `Fall 2024 - Spring 2025` MAA Project NExT Teaching Support Group facilitator

+`2024` Panelist on grant review panel for NSF:EDU

+`2022` Panelist on grant review panel for NSF:EDU

 `Jan 2021 - present` Founding member of leadership team of [Four Corners COMMIT](https//fourcornerscommit.github.io/)

 `Apr 2017 - Apr 2018` Secretary / Treasurer for the Rocky Mountain Section of the Mathematical Association of America